rust-console/gba/book/src/ch1/the_display_control.md

 ## CGB Mode

-Bit 3 is read only.
-It's on if you're running in CGB mode.
-Since we're making GBA games you'd think that it'll never be on at all, but I guess you can change it with BIOS stuff.
-Still, basically not an important bit.
+Bit 3 is effectively read only.
+Technically it can be flipped using a BIOS call, but when you write to the display control normally it won't write to this bit, so we'll call it effectively read only.

+This bit is on if the CPU is in CGB mode.

 ## Page Flipping